julmo611/Sprint-Challenge--Testing/README.md

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+   - describe() breaks your test suite into components.
+   - it() is where you perform individual tests.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+   - Test pieces of code even before you can test it manually because you're only working in a feature or the code isn't ready for the first test.
+   - I like the idea of test my code before somebody else makes changes that can affect it.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.
+   - Mocha, Jasmine, Jest

 ## Project Set Up